Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 Also, eating their pups provides female rats with the nutrition they need to get pregnant again.
 Adult males eat newly-born rats to bring females back in heat and motivate them to breed.

 Mother rats sometimes kill and eat their babies due to stress.
-They would rather cull the litter and start again than put themselves in danger.
+They would sooner cull the litter and start again than put themselves in danger.

 do rats eat other dead rats?